Small Business Taxes & ManagementTM--Copyright 2018, A/N Group, Inc.

 A home office deduction can provide tax savings ranging from minor to substantial.
-You may be entitled to a home office deduction if you are self-employed or an employee.
-The tests for qualifying are different depending on your status.
+You may be entitled to a home office deduction if you are self-employed.
+Beginning in 2018 most miscellaneous itemized deductions (reported on Schedule A of Form 1040) are not allowed.
+Thus, employees who have a home office aren't allowed a deduction.
 You should be aware that there's a good chance taking the deduction will increase your chances of an audit.
 The IRS knows there are a number of mistakes taxpayers make when claiming the deduction, and that often leads to a tax adjustment on audit.

 Qualifying for the Deduction